 incredible opportunities for those with an eye for detail and a flair for service.

-Home to the world's most luxurious hotel brands, Dubai is a top-10 global destination with more than 100,000 hotel rooms available in 2016*.
-With 20 million tourists expected in 2020*, our globally renowned hospitality industry offers incredible opportunities for growth and career progression.
+Home to the world's most luxurious hotel brands, Dubai is a top-10 global destination with more than 124,000 hotel rooms available in 2019*.
+With Dubai aiming to be the most visited destination with more than 23 million visitors by 2025, our globally renowned hospitality industry offers incredible opportunities for growth and career progression.

 The one-year Certificate programme combines theory and practical education to cover subjects such as Conflict Management, Beverage Preparation, Front Office Operations, In-House Functions and Event Planning and Environmental Sustainability.